A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 After going to the Blue Lagoon, I expected the Myvatn Nature Baths to be similar.
 I’m glad I was wrong.
 It was nowhere as crowded as the Blue Lagoon, and the views were out of this world.

-For a moment I just stayed there thanking the Universe for giving me the opportunity to experience something like that.
+For a moment, I just stayed there, thanking the Universe for giving me the opportunity to experience something like that.
 Myvatn is the embodiment of the “Island of Fire & Ice” slogan.
-You are taking a bath in a place that was only made possible because of the high volcanic activity in the area, at the same time that you are surrounded by snow and mountains covered in ice.
-Yes, the lockers are not as fancy as the ones in the Blue Lagoon nor is the service.
+You are taking a bath in a place that was only made possible because of the area’s high volcanic activity.
+At the same time, you are surrounded by snow and mountains covered in ice.
+Yes, the lockers are not as fancy as the ones in the Blue Lagoon, and neither is the service.
 But is that really why you go to Iceland?

 This tour also included an unexpected stop to see and pet the Icelandic horses.
 Another person on the guided tour requested it, and we couldn’t have been more grateful when the tour operator agreed to it.